Rules for Use of TVA Public Lands

 - Any conduct intended to disturb bats or other wildlife in caves or as emerging from caves is prohibited.

 Land-disturbing and other activities

-- Construction of temporary or permanent structures on TVA property without approval or that is not otherwise regulated is prohibited.
+- Construction of temporary or permanent structures on TVA property without approval is prohibited.
+Portable items such as picnic tables, chairs, tents and hammocks may be used on TVA land subject to the length of stay requirements below.
 Unapproved structures will be subject to immediate removal and disposal at TVA's sole discretion.
 Charges may apply.

 - The operation or use of any noise-producing device in such a manner as to unreasonably disturb, annoy or endanger others is prohibited.

 - The use of metal detectors is prohibited.

 - TVA cannot guarantee the safety of the person or property of any user.
 If you choose to recreate on TVA public lands, you do so at your own risk.

 - To the extent permitted by law, TVA disclaims liability for any injury to any person or property or loss of life or property related to the use of TVA land for recreation activities.